LordMisfit/DV-DS-CompatPacks/README.md

 	- LegenDoomLite v1.1 (loaded as a subfolder)
 	- Resurgence (loaded as a subfolder) [you also need to download "resurge.wad" to run with it]
 	- Scythe 2 (loaded as a subfolder) [you also need to download "scythe2.wad" to run with it]
-	- Sitnatla [Heretic mapset by ArgonianLord] (loaded as a subfolder)
-	- Starship [Hexen mapset by Hamster Republic Games] (loaded as a subfolder)
 	- Valiant: Vaccinated Edition (loaded as a WAD file)
 	- Void [incomplete] (loaded as a WAD file)